open-ephys/acq-board-docs/source/User-Manual/Gateware-Update.rst

 Here are the files and instructions to update the Open Ephys FPGA module inside the Acquisition Board.

-.. note:: This is only for boards that use the new Open Ephys FPGA module.
+.. note:: This is only for newer generation acquisition boards that use the Open Ephys FPGA module.
 We always ship the boards
     with the latest version of the gateware and we don’t make changes to the gateware often, so you will typically not need to update it.
 Generations 0 and 1 of the Acquisition Board, which use the Opal Kelly FPGA, do not require this.